22 Jump Street: Music

-22 Jump Street (Original Motion Picture Soundtrack)

 A soundtrack album was also released, featuring songs used in the film and others specially released for it.
 The first single was "22 Jump Street", performed by Angel Haze and Ludacris.
 Songs such as "Turn Down for What" by DJ Snake and Lil Jon, "Higher" by Creed, #STUPiDFACEDD" by wallpaper., "Drop Girl" by Ice Cube and others were used during the film, but weren't included in the album.
 It was released on 10 June 2014 and reached #129 on Billboard 200, #4 in US Top Electronic Albums and #6 in US Top Soundtrack Albums.

 Release

 Box office

 22 Jump Street grossed $191.7 million in North America and $139.4 million in other countries for a worldwide total of $331.3 million, against a budget of $84.5 million.
 It outgrossed the first Jump Street film, which made a total of $201.6 million during its theatrical run.
 Deadline Hollywood calculated the net profit of the film to be $144.4 million, when factoring together "production budgets, P&A, talent participations and other costs, with box office grosses, and ancillary revenues from VOD to DVD and TV," placing it 10th on their list of 2014's "Most Valuable Blockbusters".

 22 Jump Street grossed $5.5 million at its early Thursday night showings.
 On its opening day it grossed $25 million, including the early Thursday showings.
 In North America, the film opened at number one in its first weekend, with $57.1 million.
 In its second weekend, the film dropped to number two, grossing an additional $27.5 million.
 In its third weekend, the film stayed at number two, grossing $15.8 million.
 In its fourth weekend, the film dropped to number three, grossing $9.8 million.